rybosome/doodal/README.md

 - You do not like spaghetti
 - You are running PHP 5.3.x or greater
 - You are running Drupal 7.x

-## <a name="point">What's the point?</a>

-Object-oriented programming is not the only style of programming, the best, nor is it always the most appropriate.
-It is, however, an appropriate abstraction over Drupal's content system.

-Drupal nodes imitate object orientation, but they lack true encapsulation and inheritance.
-In a web application where your content, which is represented by nodes, is also data that needs to be handled and processed in special ways (such as by interacting with a web service), the procedural logic required to compensate for this becomes spaghetti-like and difficult to maintain.

-Doodal doesn't enable you to do anything that's not possible with vanilla Drupal, but it may make your code easier to write and maintain.

 ## <a name="see">Let's see it</a>